-If we want to connect two digital devices with a network, we would have a kind of network known as “point-to-point:”
+Connecting two digital devices with a network, would have a kind of network known as “point-to-point:”

-, an optical fiber, or even a seven-conductor BogusBus.
-Right now, we’re merely focusing on the “shape” of the network, technically known as its topology
+The network wiring is symbolized as a single line between the two devices.
+In actuality, it may be a twisted pair of wires, a coaxial cable, an optical fiber, or even a seven-conductor BogusBus.
+Right now, we’re merely focusing on the “shape” of the network, technically known as its topology.

 Many network standards dictate the type of topology which is used, while others are more versatile.
 Ethernet, for example, is commonly implemented in a “bus” topology but can also be implemented in a “star” or “ring” topology with the appropriate interconnecting equipment.
 Other networks, such as RS-232C, are almost exclusively point-to-point; and token ring (as you might have guessed) is implemented solely in a ring topology.

 Quite obviously the only choice for two nodes.
 Simpler than bus and star, also the topology sends the data in unidirectional or bidirectional between two points.